Yifan-FENG/coding4ASS/README.md

-# Coding Humanities & Social Sciences
+# Coding for Arts & Social Sciences
 Python & R Source code convened at University of Amsterdam, VU Amsterdam and UCL

 ### Repo (python):